RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_id

-    - is_required: False

-    - examples: ['e00', '[e00, e01]']

-    - type: string

-    - description: A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).
+    - **description**: A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - e00 and [e00, e01] are examples of valid inputs.

 * ##### node_id

-    - is_required: False

-    - examples: ['n00', '[n00, n01]']

-    - type: string

-    - description: A query graph node ID or list of such IDs to expand (default is to expand entire query graph).
+    - **description**: A query graph node ID or list of such IDs to expand (default is to expand entire query graph).

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - n00 and [n00, n01] are examples of valid inputs.

 * ##### continue_if_no_results

-    - is_required: False

-    - examples: ['true', 'false']

-    - enum: ['true', 'false']

-    - default: false

-    - type: boolean

-    - description: Whether to continue execution if no paths are found matching the query graph.
+    - **description**: Whether to continue execution if no paths are found matching the query graph.

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be false.

 * ##### use_synonyms

-    - is_required: False

-    - examples: ['true', 'false']

-    - enum: ['true', 'false']

-    - default: true

-    - type: boolean

-    - description: Whether to consider curie synonyms and merge synonymous nodes.
+    - **description**: Whether to consider curie synonyms and merge synonymous nodes.

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be true.

 * ##### COHD_method

-    - is_required: False

-    - examples: ['paired_concept_freq', 'chi_square']

-    - enum: ['paired_concept_freq', 'observed_expected_ratio', 'chi_square']

-    - default: paired_concept_freq

-    - type: string

-    - description: Which measure from COHD should be considered.
+    - **description**: Which measure from COHD should be considered.

+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - paired_concept_freq and chi_square are examples of valid inputs.

+    - If not specified the default input will be paired_concept_freq.

 * ##### COHD_method_percentile

-    - is_required: False

-    - examples: [95, 80]

-    - min: 0

-    - max: 100

-    - default: 99

-    - type: integer

-    - description: What percentile to use as a cut-off/threshold for the specified COHD method.
+    - **description**: What percentile to use as a cut-off/threshold for the specified COHD method.

+    - Acceptable input types: integer.

+    - This is **not** a required parameter and may be omitted.

+    - 95 and 80 are examples of valid inputs.

+    - If not specified the default input will be 99.

 |||
 |-----|-----|